Business and Enterprise

 Zero knowledge utilizes a unique encryption and data segregation framework that prevents IT service providers from having any knowledge as to what is stored on their servers.
 Keeper is a zero-knowledge security provider, and all of our products are built using a zero-knowledge architecture.
 This means that:

-No one but the customer/end user can view the plain-text data in their Keeper vault -- not even Keeper's own employees.
-For this reason, zero knowledge supports zero trust by limiting the "blast radius" of a remote data breach.
-In the highly unlikely event that Keeper was ever breached, threat actors would be completely unable to access the contents of our customers' vaults – because even we can’t do that!
+Zero knowledge supports zero trust by limiting the “blast radius” of a remote data breach.
+In the highly unlikely event that Keeper were ever breached, threat actors would be completely unable to access the contents of our customers' vaults – because even we can’t do that!